 How to get Irish citizenship by marriage or civil partnership

-To apply for Irish citizenship through marriage or civil partnership, you need to show proof of having been married or in the partnership for at least three years, along with at least three years of reckonable residence in Ireland.
+To apply through marriage or civil partnership, you need to show proof of having been married or in the partnership for at least three years, along with at least three years of reckonable residence in Ireland.

-The process of getting Irish citizenship by marriage or civil partnership is very similar to citizenship by naturalization.
-The key difference is the short a timeline, three years instead of the normal five years.
+The process of getting Irish citizenship by marriage or civil partnership is similar to citizenship by naturalization.
+The key difference is the shorter timeline – three years instead of the normal five years.

 Keep in mind that marriage or civil partnership with an Irish national doesn’t give you an automatic right to Irish citizenship.

 You’ll also need to prove good character, have provable links to Ireland and meet all the other eligibility requirements.

 Bottom line: granting of Irish citizenship decisions is always at the discretion of Ireland’s Minister for Justice and Equality.

 What is the ‘good character’ requirement?

 Similar to the UK, Irish citizenship applications also include a need for the applicant to demonstrate ‘being of good character’.

 That sounds pretty vague, so let’s demystify it for you.